sLaNGjI/wp-missed-schedule/readme.txt

 *LICENSING*

+* GPLv3 or later   - officially allowed - update licensing asap
-* GPLv2 or later - NOT GPLv3 or later - since is not officially allowed from the licensing
+* GPLv2 or later   - deprecated - not retroactive - update licensing asap to GPLv3
-* GPLv2 or later - NOT GPLv2 or greater - because greater corresponds to GPLv3
+* GPLv3 or greater - deprecated - not applicable  - because greater corresponds to GPLv4
+* GPLv2 or greater - deprecated - not applicable  - update licensing asap to GPLv3

 *BRANDING*